 What is a life or business hack that you recommend to help other female founders?

 I recently got an app called ‘calm’ and it’s amazing.
 I love the meditation modules, but the kids and I also love the bedtime stories!
-In all honestly, I’m still working on my self-care rituals, and this was a good start for me.
+In all honestly, I’m still working on my self-care rituals, whether it is embracing my femininity and organising myself a sensual massage every week or just having a bath, shaving my legs and washing my hair every few nights.
+But using ‘calm’, well this was a good start for me.

 If you had a theme song what would it be?

 My kids and I love to sing Shakira’s ‘Try Everything’ in the car.
 It’s motivating for all of us!

 Please share your best piece of advice for aspiring female founders.